Diony-source/go-person-cli/README.md

 ## 🚀 Features

 - Add, list, search, update, delete contacts
-- `people.json` will be created automatically on first save
+- `people.json` is automatically created on first save
-- A backup file `backup_people.json` will be generated each time you save
+- A backup file `backup_people.json` is generated every time you save
-- Struct-based design for clean data representation
+- Fallback mechanism loads from backup if the main file is corrupted
+- Error handling with wrapped context using `fmt.Errorf`
+- Logs written to `log.txt` on each run (cleared at start)
 - Interface-driven architecture with testable components
-- `MemoryStore` used for unit testing (mocked store)
+- `MemoryStore` used for unit testing (mock store)

 ---